Sugarkhuu/ABCDSGE/README.md

 regression.

-Requires Open MPI, Julia (with MPI and Distances packages), Octave (with MPI package) and other supporting code available at https://github.com/mcreel/Econometrics
+Requires Open MPI, Julia (with MPI and Distances packages), Octave (with MPI package), Dynare, and other supporting code available at https://github.com/mcreel/Econometrics

 To replicate the results, execute "sh MasterScript" from the bash prompt.
 You need to edit DSGE_tune.m and DSGE_montecarlo.m to choose switch on/of